Medical Waste Disposal Laws

 Our Commitment to State & Federal Waste Regulations

-Med Monkey is completely ready and available to support you in the removal of your medical waste.
+Med Monkey is ready and available to support you in the removal of your medical waste.
 As a permitted transporter of biohazardous waste, we are required by law to comply with all state and federal waste regulation laws.

 Whether your facility is a hospital, medical clinic, dentist office, nursing home, funeral home, laboratory, veterinary clinic, body-piercing salon, tattoo shop, or any other biomedical waste generator, your organization is legally bound by law to follow the same state and federal waste disposal regulations as well.